Chart Color Schemes

 Shepparton - North has a typical household mix, with a fairly typical median household size

-Family households comprise 67.7% of all households, including 29.6% couples with children, 24.8% couples without children, and 12.3% single parent families.
-Non-family households account for the remaining 32.3%, with lone person households at 28.9% and group households comprising 3.4% of the total.
-The median household size is 2.5 people, which matches the average in the Rest of Vic.
+Family households constitute 67.7% of all households, including 29.6% couples with children, 24.8% couples without children, and 12.3% single parent families.
+Non-family households account for 32.3%, with lone person households at 28.9% and group households making up 3.4%.
+The median household size is 2.5 people, which aligns with the Rest of Vic. average.

 Frequently Asked Questions - Households